Impeo/various/server/README.md

   ServerName example.ifyna.net
 ```

-* If you changed the context to another value as _ifyna_ change this in in the vhost config accordingly
+* as user make sure the ajp Port matches the port in _server.xml_ .
+If you changed the context in _server.xml_ to a value other as _ifyna_ change this here accordingly

 ```
   ProxyPass /ifyna ajp://127.0.0.1:8001/ifyna